plantuml-stdlib/C4-PlantUML/README.md

 Additional tags/stereotypes can be added to the existing element stereotypes (component, ...) and highlight,... specific aspects:

-* `AddElementTag(tagStereo, ?bgColor, ?fontColor, ?borderColor, ?shadowing, ?shape, ?sprite, ?legendText, ?legendSprite)`:
+* `AddElementTag(tagStereo, ?bgColor, ?fontColor, ?borderColor, ?shadowing, ?shape, ?sprite, ?techn, ?legendText, ?legendSprite)`:
   Introduces a new element tag.
 The styles of the tagged elements are updated and the tag is displayed in the calculated legend.
-* `AddRelTag(tagStereo, ?textColor, ?lineColor, ?lineStyle, ?sprite, ?legendText, ?legendSprite)`:
+* `AddRelTag(tagStereo, ?textColor, ?lineColor, ?lineStyle, ?sprite, ?techn, ?legendText, ?legendSprite)`:
   Introduces a new relation tag.
 The styles of the tagged relations are updated and the tag is displayed in the calculated legend.
-* `UpdateElementStyle(elementName, ?bgColor, ?fontColor, ?borderColor, ?shadowing, ?shape, ?sprite, ?legendText, ?legendSprite)`:
+* `UpdateElementStyle(elementName, ?bgColor, ?fontColor, ?borderColor, ?shadowing, ?shape, ?sprite, ?techn, ?legendText, ?legendSprite)`:
   This call updates the default style of the elements (component, ...) and creates no additional legend entry.
 * `UpdateRelStyle(textColor, lineColor)`:
   This call updates the default relationship colors and creates no additional legend entry.